jonathanalves25/jonathanalves25/README.md

 - 🌱 I’m currently improving my skills in Front end

 - 👨‍💻 All of my projects are available at [https://github.com/jonathanalves25/projetos_pessoais]
-- 💬 Ask me about **HTML, CSS, JS, TS, REACT.JS, TAILWIND, STYLED COMPONENTS and more!**

 - 📫 How to reach me **jonathan.alves25@outlook.com**